nymea/nymea-docs/src/pages/documentation/users/advancedusage/sensor-on-mqtt-server.md

 title: Publishing sensor values to nymea via MQTT
 ---

-In this example we're going to publish senso values via MQTT to nymea and attach them to a virtual sensor thing for a nice graph.
+In this example we're going to publish sensor values via MQTT to nymea and attach them to a virtual sensor thing for a nice graph.

 Assume you have a home-brew weather station which can read temperature sensor values and publish them to a MQTT server.
 We will establish a MQTT connection to nymea and post those values to a topic named `/example/temp1/`